 Crucially, the Stoics “thought of earthly affairs as in some mystic and continuous correspondence with the movements of the stars.”

 This philosophy of asceticism and emotional withdrawal had a natural appeal to closeted scholars ringed in by their walls of books.
-It thus became immensely influential on the intellectual life of the classical world in the centuries after Zeno.
+It thus became immensely influential on the intellectual life of the Mediterranean world in the centuries after Zeno.
 Even those writers who didn’t actively call themselves Stoics absorbed many of the ideas of Stoicism.
-Among them must surely be numbered Claudius Ptolemy, with his comfortingly orderly portrayal of human destiny spelled out by the movements of the stars.
-We can assume that he developed his grand guide to their influence because he was in agreement with the Stoic philosopher Seneca the Younger:
+Among them must surely be numbered Claudius Ptolemy.
+We can assume that he created his grand guide to the influence of the stars because he was in agreement with the Stoic philosopher Seneca the Younger.

 What?
 Think you so many thousands stars shine on in vain?
 What else, indeed, is it which causes those skilled in nativities to err than that they assign us to a few stars, although all those that are above us have a share in the control of our fate?
 Even those stars that are motionless, or because of their speed keep equal pace with the rest of the universe and seem not to move, are not without rule and dominion over us.